JoeKarlsson/rose-hobart/README.md

 ## Introduction

-A digital humanities resources to explore the (lack of) performativity in the current version available of Joseph Cornell’s short film Rose Hobart.
+A digital humanities project to explore the (lack of) performativity in the current version available of Joseph Cornell’s short film Rose Hobart.

 The [deployed boilerplate](https://rose-hobart.herokuapp.com/) can be found here.